 With that out of the way…

-Yesterday Eastern debuted its new 777 in the full (new) Eastern livery, and I’m not sure what exactly to make of it:
+Eastern debuted its 777 in the full (new) livery on the first plane, and I’m not sure what exactly to make of it:

 - I think I like the colorful engines and tail